 In order to provide legal advice and representation, I need to collect and hold personal information.
 This may be your personal data or information relating to other parties involved in the matter.
 I will take all reasonable and proportionate steps to protect personal information.
-I will ensure that I do not do anything that may infringe your rights or undermine your trust.
 This privacy notice describes the information I collect about you, how it is used and shared, and your rights regarding it.